This is the multi-page printable view of this section. Click here to print.

 Effect Replacement

 There are times when you want to replace one or more effects with an effect of a different type.
-This can be tedius when you have to delete them and create new.
+This can be tedious when you have to delete them and create new.
 On top of that you likely want them to occupy the same time slot and duration of the original effect.
-Fortunatly there is an easy way to accomplish this.
+Fortunately there is an easy way to accomplish this.

 Existing effects can be replaced with another effect type directly in the editor.
 Select the effects you want to replace with a different effect.
 Hold down the Control key and drag the new effect you want anywhere on the timeline.
 You will be prompted to confirm you want to replace the selected effects with the new effect.
 Once you agree, all the selected effects will now be replaced with the new effect set to it’s default.
 All of the effects will still be selected and you can edit them all at once.